 If you've never seen or heard a square piano by Longman & Broderip start with the video link on the left here.
 [Click the picture].
 When you have seen this, you may be inspired to read the remainder of this web page.
 Enjoy it!

-About a hundred metres from St Paul's Cathedral, and near the beautiful Wren-designed spire of St Mary-le-Bow, you are on Cheapside, formerly London's most fashionable shopping destination.
-It was in a sense the commercial heart of London, a short walk from the bankers and stockbrokers, the coffee shops and just 150 yards from the north bank of the Thames where goods from all over the world were landed at the quayside.
-Today the whole street has been rebuilt with modern glass-fronted buildings, but St Mary's church remains, and also many of the courts and alleys leading off the main thoroughfare.
+About fifty yards from the east end of St Paul's Cathedral, and within sight of Sir Christopher Wren's spire of St Mary-le-Bow, you are on Cheapside, formerly London's busiest shopping destination.
+Here you are at the commercial heart of London, a short walk from the bankers and stockbrokers, the coffee shops, and just 150 yards from the north bank of the Thames where goods from all over the world were landed at the quayside.
+Today the whole street has been rebuilt with tedious glass-fronted buildings, but St Mary's church remains, and also some of the courts and alleys leading off the main thoroughfare.
 So, for the story of Longman & Broderip we begin here, in the 1760s.

-Longman's shop was located by the sign of the Harp & Crown, at No. 26 Cheapside, very near St Mary's, otherwise known as Bow church.
+Longman's retail shop was located by the sign of the Harp & Crown, at No. 26 Cheapside, between St Mary's, showing above, and St Paul's churchyard.
 It was not until Michaelmas 1782 that a second address was acquired, at 13 Haymarket, near the opera house.
 Ever ambitious to expand the business, James Longman took a partner in 1769, Charles Lukey.
 A square piano bearing the inscription Longman, Lukey & Co, Musical Instrument Makers, 26 Cheapside, London (dated 1770) is preserved in the Museum of Fine Arts, Boston, Mass.
-In appearance and specification it is indistinguishable from the work of Zumpe & Buntebart, who were then the most prestigious makers of square pianos.
-However, this piano has been severely compromised by ill-advised restoration, leaving little to show whether it was in fact made and supplied by Zumpe & Buntebart, or was merely a very careful copy of their work.
+It is indistinguishable from the work of Zumpe & Buntebart, who were then at the peak of their fame.
+However, this piano has been unfortunately compromised by ill-advised restoration, leaving little to show whether it was in fact made and supplied by Zumpe & Buntebart, or was merely a careful copy of their work.